Grow a Balcony Vegetable Garden in your urban space by using the information in our guide on Growing Vegetables on a Balcony!

-Have a look at vegetables you can harvest indoors year round here
+Have a look at vegetables you can harvest indoors year-round here

-Vegetables for Balcony Garden
+Best Vegetables for Balcony Garden

-Vegetables that don’t take a lot of space to grow are perfect for growing on the balcony.
-Tomatoes and peppers are, without a doubt, the first one you need to consider as they are the easiest to grow.
+Vegetables that don’t take a lot of space to grow and produce more are ideal for growing on the balcony.
+Tomatoes and peppers are, without a doubt, the first ones you need to consider as they are the easiest to grow.

 Growing Vegetables on a Balcony—Step by Step

-1. Pots for Growing Vegetables on the Balcony
+2. Pots for Growing Vegetables on the Balcony

 Before purchasing pots for your vegetable balcony garden, you must consider whether you want to grow vegetables for ornamental or usability purposes.
-If usability is more important for you, then simply select containers, propagation trays, plastic window boxes in which many plants can grow together.
+If usability is more important for you, simply select containers, propagation trays, and window boxes where many plants can grow together.

 Keep in mind that the size of the pot must match the pace of growth and requirements of edible plants you’re growing.

-2. Soil for Planting Balcony Vegetable Garden
+3. Soil for Planting Balcony Vegetable Garden